ctmrbio/estimate_seq_depth_notebooks/REPORT.rst

 Taxonomic profile
 -----------------
-The taxonomic profiles of the triplicate simulated metagenomes were assessed using `Kaiju`_, `MetaPhlAn2`_, and `Centrifuge`_.
+The taxonomic profiles of the triplicate simulated metagenomes were assessed using `Centrifuge`_, `Kaiju`_, and `MetaPhlAn2`_.
 The methods use different approaches to the taxonomic profiling problem.
-Kaiju uses a modified backwards search using Burrows-Wheeler transform to find maximum exact matches, MetaPhlAn2 uses Bowtie2 to align reads to a set of marker gene sequences, and Centrifuge uses a specialized Burrows-Wheeler transform and Ferragina-Manzini index that compresses redundant and non-species specific information in complete reference genomes to produce an efficient index.
+Centrifuge uses a specialized Burrows-Wheeler transform and Ferragina-Manzini index that compresses redundant and non-species specific information in complete reference genomes to produce an efficient index.
+Kaiju uses a modified backwards search using Burrows-Wheeler transform to find maximum exact matches, and MetaPhlAn2 uses Bowtie2 to align reads to a set of marker gene sequences.
 Taxonomic profiles are visualized using `Krona`_.
 The taxonomic profiling procedure is described in detail in the Nextflow workflow ``taxonomic_profile.nf`` available in our `Github repository`_.

 .. _Kaiju: http://kaiju.binf.ku.dk/
 .. _MetaPhlAn2: https://bitbucket.org/biobakery/metaphlan2
 .. _Centrifuge: https://ccb.jhu.edu/software/centrifuge/manual.shtml
 .. _Krona: https://github.com/marbl/Krona/wiki

+..
+TODO: More details about the comparison procedures needed.

 Functional profile